CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

 **Additional credits** can be found in the _Middle-earth: The Wizards_ rulesbook (due to space limitations, we were unable to include them here).

 ---

+[^dragon-hoard-errata]: From [CRF 15 Complete Errata Listing](/crf/errata#rules-errata): Dragon Rules, Hoards: Change “_Each site with a Dragon automatic-attack (i.e., each Dragon’s Lair) contains a hoard_” to “_Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard_.”
+[^dragon-multiple-strike-errata]: From [CRF 15 Complete Errata Listing](/crf/errata#rules-errata): Dragons Rules, Characters Facing Multiple Strikes: Change "_are then considered to be canceled_" to "_are then considered to be successful_."